mubarak23/bridge_relayer/README.md

-# This project is in an experimental phase and is unsuitable for production deployment.

 # 🌉 Rust Bridge Relayer

 **Rust Bridge Relayer** is a high-performance, production-ready service for secure and reliable cross-chain communication.
 Written in [Rust](https://www.rust-lang.org/) for speed and memory safety, it listens to events on a source blockchain and relays validated data to a destination chain.